-- 1. By profilograph for the portion of the section with a posted speed limit greater than 45 mph. - 2.
-In accordance with 401.18(b) for the portion of the section with a posted speed limit less than or equal to 45 mph.
+1. By inertial profiler for the portion of the section with a posted speed limit greater than 45 mph.

+2. In accordance with 401.18(b) for the portion of the section with a posted speed limit less than or equal to 45 mph.

-At locations where the profilograph is required, it shall be used on the surface course and on any dense graded intermediate course immediately below the surface course.
+At locations where the inertial profiler is required, it shall be used on the surface course and on any dense graded intermediate course immediately below the surface course.

-(b) 16 ft Straightedge and 10 ft Straightedge
+(b) 16 ft Straightedge